HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - Pass Cadet Academy stages 1, 2 and 3.

 #### Guardsman (GDM)
 Guardsman is one of the ranks in HSPS.
 Guardsmen gain the ability to issue orders to lower-ranked guards, as well as lead others.
-They are permitted to wear the “Advanced Security” uniform during Code Orange.
+They are permitted to wear the “Advanced uniform” only during Code Orange and above.
 How to obtain:
 - Be active and don’t cause trouble
 - 30 Points + 10 In-Game Hours.

 #### Senior Guardsman (SG)
 Senior Guardsman is the second highest of the low ranks in HSPS.
 Senior Guardsmen have shown great activity and knowledge traits to have earnt this rank.
-They are permitted to wear the “Riot Security” uniform during Code Orange.
+They are permitted to wear the “Riot uniform” only during Code Orange and above.
 How to obtain:
 - Fulfill the previous requirements, but step it up a little
 - 70 Points + 40 In-Game Hours.

 #### Elite Guardsman (EG)
 Elite Guardsman is the highest low rank in HSPS.
 If you have reached this rank, you are considered experienced in what you do within HSPS.
-You are being observed for a possible promotion to Specialist, one of the first MR ranks.
+You are being observed for a possible promotion to Specialist, the first MR rank.
 Most people will hit a "brick wall" at this rank, and have difficulty progressing.
-They are permitted to use "REDACTED".
+This rank's perks are yet to be decided.
 How to obtain:
 - Unknown at this time until further notice.